 At least once a year, I retreat to an “oasis” for reflection, refreshment, and renewal.
 I find a place somewhere outside of our home where I can spend the day alone, just me and God, without any connection to the outside world.
 In the past, I’ve gone to places like a secluded beach, a quiet park, or a friend’s condo.
 I sometimes bring some uplifting music.
 I often bring a pen and pad of paper to jot down what I’m learning.
 And I always bring my Bible which pours Living Water into my soul.

-From my experience, solitude and silence can do at least 5 things.
+From my experience, silence and solitude can do at least 5 things.

 1. Solitude and silence can make you feel helpless.